pekelund-dev/codex-test/docs/cloud-run-deployment.md

 > Replace the build command if you prefer using `docker build` and `docker push`.

-> Set `DOCKERFILE_PATH` if you keep an alternate GraalVM-based Dockerfile outside the repository root.
-The deployment script
+> Set `DOCKERFILE_PATH` if you keep an alternate Dockerfile (for example, to experiment with different GraalVM builders).
+The
-> (`scripts/deploy_cloud_run.sh`) honours the same variable, so local and scripted deploys stay aligned.
+> deployment script (`scripts/deploy_cloud_run.sh`) honours the same variable, so local and scripted deploys stay aligned with
+> the distroless runtime base image.

 ---